 A Kanban Board is the actual whiteboard, wall or digital board, that you or your team will use to present the workflow - in columns showing process stages, and swimlanes (rows) indicating various projects or clients that are being managed.

 Kanban Cards are the movable representations of tasks on the board.
 Each card is one job to be done, and it should always be placed in the exact column that shows its stage of completion.
-That’s how everyone will be able to learn the current state of the process, by taking a single glance at the board.
+Thanks to that, everyone will be able to learn the current state of the process, by taking a single glance at the board.

 Geographically distributed teams, large groups, or anyone else who fancies it, can use a digital Kanban board instead of a whiteboard.
 This extends the reach of the board - anyone can view and edit it from wherever they are, and can do so at any time.
 Kanban software like this has a few other benefits over using a physical board - digital cards can hold more information, you can automate actions, set reminders and process metrics are calculated for you.